Charleston RiverDogs: 2021 restructuring

 On November 7, 2020, the Yankees announced that Charleston would not be part of their minor league organization under the restructuring of Minor League Baseball for 2021.
 Instead, they were organized into the Low-A East as the Low-A affiliate of the Tampa Bay Rays.
-In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization.
+In 2022, the Low-A East became known as the Carolina League, the name historically used by the regional circuit prior to the 2021 reorganization, and was reclassified as a Single-A circuit.

 Before the Riverdogs

 Seagulls, Sea Gulls, and Gulls

 Baseball has a long history in the Palmetto State dating back to 1862.
 Union soldiers from the 165th New York Infantry competed against soldiers of the 47th and 48th New York Infantries on Christmas Day 1862.

 After the Civil War the game of baseball exploded in Charleston.
 From 1866 to 1886 the Holy City would be home to over 100 individual black and white baseball clubs.

 The first organized team in Charleston was the Palmetto Baseball Club of Charleston with Mr. A.W.
 Wardell selected as president.
 The first official game took place at the Citadel Green (Marion Square) on May 23, 1866, when the club split into separate teams to play.

 The Charleston Seagulls became the first professional baseball team to play in Charleston.
 The team was part of the newly formed Southern League and had a 22-man roster.
-The Seagulls first game was an exhibition game against the Louisville Colonels of the America Association on March 16, 1886.
+The Seagulls first game was an exhibition game against the Louisville Colonels of the American Association on March 16, 1886.
 This was the first game ever to be played on their newly constructed "Ball Park Field" located at the corner of Meeting Street and Shepherd Street.
 The Seagulls ended up losing 5 to 7.

 The first official Southern League game took place on April 15, 1886, against the 1885 Southern League Champions, the Atlanta Atlantas.
 The Seagulls would lose this game as well 4 to 6.

 The 1886 season ended after the earthquake that occurred on August 31.
 The Seagulls would finish just under 50% with a 44–49 record.

 Palmettos and Pals

 Starting in 1920, the Gulls became the Palmettos, however, later that year that name was shortened to the Pals while Charleston was promoted to "Class B".
-In 1922, the Pals created excitement around Charleston as they won the South Atlantic League title, but due to unknown reasons the Pals folded at the end of the season, and that lead to a 16-year baseball drought in Charleston.
+In 1922, the Pals created excitement around Charleston as they won the South Atlantic League title, but for unknown reasons the Pals folded at the end of the season, and that lead to a 16-year baseball drought in Charleston.